rolandbarreto/rolandbarreto/README.md

 Hi 👋 My name is Roland Barreto
 ===============================

 Cloud and Network Engineer.
-I'm into networking automation, cybersecurity, cloud and some other stuffs. 🔭 I’m currently working on Networking, DevOps and Cybersecurity. 🌱 I’m currently learning about IaC, Python and Containers. 👯 I’m looking to collaborate on DevOps projects.
+I'm into networking automation, cybersecurity, cloud and some other stuffs.

 * 🌍  I'm based in Nicaragua
 * ✉️  You can contact me at [rolandbarreto19@gmail.com](mailto:rolandbarreto19@gmail.com)